Planning a Winter Destination Wedding? : Advanced Planning is Key

 What’s an apostille?

 It’s an official certification that makes your documents valid for use in other countries.
 Without it, your marriage license may not be recognized where you’re headed, or when you get back.
+Simply said, an apostille is a passport for your birth or marriage certificate, divorce decree, or any other document that requires an apostille.

 Government and embassy offices slow down or close for holidays, both in the U.S. and abroad.
 Translation services may also be in high demand as the year ends.
+What looks like a four-week process can suddenly stretch to six, eight, or even more as November and December approach.

 You might also need extra time to request new copies of documents, schedule notarizations, or navigate a hiccup if your paperwork isn’t perfect on the first try.